samrocketman/jervis/README.md

 * *Project status:* [released to maven central][maven-release].
 * *Currently Targeted platforms:*
-  * *Jenkins server host:* Linux and Mac OS X
+  * *Jenkins server host:* Linux and Mac OS X (Windows compatible)
   * *Jobs on clients:* Linux only (Multi-platform capable)

 ##### What is Jervis?

 * What is Jervis?
-A library for [Job DSL plugin][jenkins-plugin-job-dsl] scripts.
+A library for [Job DSL plugin][jenkins-plugin-job-dsl] scripts and [shared Jenkins pipeline libraries][pipeline].
 It is used to augment the automation of generating Jenkins jobs.
 * What is Jervis not?
 Jervis is not a Jenkins plugin.

 # Documentation